kemalat/microservices-kafka-mq/README.md

 Photo credit: [link](https://forum.huawei.com/enterprise/en/profile/2966821?type=posts)

 ## Topics
 Order Microservice generating the work order puts `order` topic.
-Topic can has partitions to achieve the scability as explained above by means consumer groups.
-Number of partitions are given while creating the topic.
+Topic can have partitions to achieve the scability as explained above by means consumer groups.
+Number of partitions is set while creating the topic.

 ## Application details